right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 0nce you become a successful AMG, you'll have the awesome privilege of having fantastic physical and emotional relationships with the women you always wanted.
 Throughout your relationships, you will inevitably hit some speed bumps, roadblocks, and a few detours.
 Illustrated are two major scales in relationships with women.
 Once one side is weighted the other will rise.
 Here is the crash course on the most important and crucial things for you to remember in a relationship.

 Also, you will learn the basic principles of how to argue, fight (metaphorically speaking), keep romance and desire alive, and hold your own when she gets pissed off about something.
 The art of manliness is one of constant awareness and vigilance.
-You must keep the

----

-# CHASE HUGHES

-closest watch on your own emotions and feelings.
+You must keep theclosest watch on your own emotions and feelings.
 They can ruin a good day quickly.

 The beginning of a relationship is the phase where both of you put in a lot of work, not to keep the relationship going, but to make sure your partner sees you as a cool guy or girl.
 Both of you are self-conscious, slightly reserved, and very observant.